vickgoodman/exemplar/cookiecutter/{{cookiecutter.project_name}}/README.md

 > you will need to specify the C++ version via `CMAKE_CXX_STANDARD`
 > when manually configuring the project.

-> [!NOTE]
->
-> You only need to set `CMAKE_PREFIX_PATH` if you want to use the
-> CMake modules provided in the `infra/` directory of this repository.
-> If you have those modules packaged in your environment, you can install
-> them with your package manager and omit this argument.

 ### Finding and Fetching GTest from GitHub

 If you do not have GoogleTest installed on your development system, you may